 Must-order: The deal here is that you tell the seasoned bartenders what you like, and they whip up something based on your taste

 Insider tip: For those who can’t handle the willy-nilly ordering, check Facebook to preview a small selection of daily cocktails featured on a chalkboard.

-Must-order: Classic NOLA cocktails: Vieux Carré, Sazerac, Ramos Gin Fizz
+Must-order: Classic NOLA cocktails like the Vieux Carré, Sazerac or Ramos Gin Fizz

 Insider tip: Happy hour takes place from 5–7:30 PM daily, when beers and wines are $2 off and cocktails cost $9 instead of the usual $12 (both prices include tax).